Eugene29/Autonomous-Driving-in-Carla-using-Deep-Reinforcement-Learning/README.md

 run.sh (change ROOT directory in here)

 ## Known errors
-Sometimes I get the following error.
-Rerunning the script seems to help...
+Sometimes I get the following error (especially the first time I run it).
+Rerunning the script seems to fix it...
 ```
 Client version: 0.9.16
 ERROR:root:Connection has been refused by the server.